RFGump/kdd2019tutorial/README.md

 # Environment set up guideline

-The tutorial environment can be set up by three different options
+The tutorial environment can be set up by three different options.
+In the tutorial, we recommend using Docker for the hands-on.

 |Option|Prerequisite|Pros|Cons|
 |------------|-------------|-----------|--------------|